manoj-dhadke/flint-test-connector/README.md

 }
 ```

-You also need to create a json file and place it into _'**src/main/resources**'_ directory of your Maven project.
+You also need to create a json file and place it into _'**src/main/resources**'_ directory of flint-test-connector, having following contents.

 ```
 {